No other automobile manufacturing concern symbolises the strength of the UK industry during the 20th century more than Rolls-Royce.

 As the turn of the century approached, the demand for Royce products continued at a steady pace requiring the opening of new and advanced production facilities in the Trafford Park industrial zone in Manchester.

-Eager to develop his new auto manufacturing division, Henry Royce arranged for one of the cars to go on show at the prestigious Royal Automobile Club in London.
+Eager to develop his new auto manufacturing division, Henry Royce arranged for one of the first models he had produced cars to be displayed at the prestigious Royal Automobile Club in London.

 To gauge initial reactions to his new car, Royce sent Henry Edmunds, also a director of Royce Ltd, to be present and answer questions and provide explanations on the vehicle and its properties to people attending the function.

-Especially impressed with the “Royce 10” was Charles Rolls, so much so that he asked Edmonds to arrange a meeting between him and Rolls.
+Especially impressed with the “Royce 10” was Charles Rolls, so much so that he asked Edmonds to arrange a meeting with Royce.

-The fateful meeting took place in the plant at Manchester in May 1904.
+The fateful meeting duly took place in the plant at Manchester in May 1904.

 Rolls was suitably impressed with Royce, his technical abilities and the production facilities that they had in place in Manchester.